Cizzuk/Cizzuk.net/src/pages/contact/contact.en.md

 ---
 {% assign profiles = site.data.profile %}

-If you have any questions or need assistance, please don't hesitate to reach out.
+If you have any questions or need assistance, please contact me by e-mail.

-I am fluent in Japanese and have a basic understanding of English.
-For other languages, I might use a translator.
+I am a native Japanese speaker and a beginner in English.
+For other languages, I use a translator.

 [{{ profiles.mail }}](mailto:{{ profiles.mail }}){:.btn}